Leigh Francis Interview

 “I did enjoy celebrity and was interested in it.
 It’s hard not to be interested in it.
 It’s weird when some of the people I’ve done a homage to have ended up as friends.
 Then I forget that they’re celebrities.
-I think celebrity is changing in general – I watched that Kerry Katona show on MTV and I think, isn’t it weird that people are doing those kind of shows and they’re celebrities now rather than people who are talented.
+I think celebrity is changing in general.
+I watched that Kerry Katona show on MTV (What’s the Problem?) and I think, isn’t it weird that people are doing those kind of shows and they’re celebrities now rather than people who are talented.
 Now the reality star is a bigger celebrity than an artist.
 I couldn’t believe that show.
 I couldn’t believe that people would want to watch her doing what she does – slagging, swearing and stuff.
-I thought, don’t you work for Iceland?
+Don’t you work for Iceland?
 You’re gonna wreck your contract.”

 I wonder aloud who could possibly be advising her, then realise its the big daddy of all PR gurus, a certain Max Clifford.
 “He’s in the show himself.
 I just thought, eh?
 You’re her agent and you’re in the show now.
 Do you want to be famous as well?
 He likes the spotlight himself, doesn’t he.”

 So the mask is down.
 Unsurprisingly, Leigh Francis is normal, unassuming.
 The razor’s edge unpredictability of his best comedy moments are conspicuous by their absence.
 He’s bright and intelligent but seems slightly bewildered why anyone would be interested in Leigh Francis the person at all.